Celebrate your baby’s first birthday with this easy, healthy, and naturally sweet sugar-free smash cake — made with simple ingredients.

 - A quick tip I swear by: line the bottom of your cake pans with parchment paper as well as greasing the pans.
 It makes removing the cakes so much easier.

-- For Callie’s smash cake, we kept it simple and sweet by whipping up some 35% heavy cream with an electric mixer — no sugar added — and used that as the frosting.
+- For my baby’s mash cake, we kept it simple and sweet by whipping up some 35% heavy cream with an electric mixer — no sugar added — and used that as the frosting.
 We layered it between the cakes and spread it on the top and sides.

 - You can just frost the top if you prefer or add fruit on top of the frosting.
 Want to switch it up?
 You could add a touch of icing sugar to the cream, use whipped coconut cream, or even go for a Greek yogurt or cream cheese option.
 All baby-friendly and delicious.